 - 1,400+ pre-trained smart fields covering 40+ substantive areas of law

-- GenAI capabilities (added July 2025) for summarization and analysis at no extra cost
+- GenAI capabilities under the Litera AI+ framework (added July 2025) for summarization and analysis

 - Custom training to recognize new clause types specific to your deal requirements